ahadjixenofontos/pres-data-intersections/PITCHME.md

 The question "what can I trust?" makes sense in the context of "there is one correct answer that you should be able to find out through one study", because it assumes that there IS something to trust, which is a very elementary view of how science works.
 In reality, the "answer" that you get is at best only applicable to a very specific set of circumstances, and varying levels of confidence.
 Data is messy.
 Working with it requires being comfortable with not knowing things, which is not a space that is comfortable for many people.
 Perhaps it's okay that it's messy.

 ---

+@title[Identify sources of bias]

+Controls and confounders
+Code bugs

+Note:
+Bias is a huge subject.
+Sometimes there are things you can do to mitigate it and sometimes not.
+For example, if I'd like to identify patients with multiple sclerosis, I might go to a neurodegenerative disease clinic.
+That makes it really easy for me to grow my sample to a good number, but the patients that I identify that way may be different from a random sample from the population.

+Perhaps their symptoms are more severe, if they needed to be seen by a group of specialists in a specialized clinic rather than doctors at the neurology department of a hospital.
+I'm also probably over-representing the patients who have access to health insurance, and under-representing those who do not.

+So you see some fundamental statistical concepts, samples and populations, come into play, and are really important for interpreting any results I generate from that study.

+Let's also relate this to our previous topic, refining the question.
+The original question was "Is there a difference between non-Hispanic white patients and Hispanic patients in the clinical characteristics of multiple sclerosis?"
+The question I'm actually answering is ""

++++

+@title[Controls]

 Controls are essential to make sense of your observation How tall is tall?